 Best Online Translation Service

-The DeepL translator is an online service of DeepL GmbH in Cologne for machine translation, which was put online on 28 August 2017.
+The DeepL translator is an online service of DeepL GmbH in Cologne for machine translation, which went online on 28 August 2017.
 Hence DeepL, in our opinion, surpassed the translation quality of competitors such as Google and Microsoft in studies.

 With the radical change in the approach to the development of multilingual translation systems, machine-made translations have gained considerably in quality.
 Rule-based, as well as statistics-based systems, got overtaken by the new paradigm of neural networks with deep learning.
 Thanks to their comparatively better results, moreover, these are now considered the reference technology par excellence.